 The Scheme does not have a significant concentration of credit risk that arises from an exposure to a single counterparty or group of counterparties having similar characteristics.
 The main concentration of credit risk, to which the Scheme is exposed, arises from cash and cash equivalents and amounts due from brokers balances.
 None of these assets are impaired nor past their due date.
-The maximum exposure to credit risk at the reporting date is the carrying amount of cash and cash equivalents and amounts due from brokers.
+The maximum exposure to credit risk at the reporting date is the carrying amount.